Math Class Descriptions

 Prerequisites: None

 This is a complete course in Pre-Algebra that will provide an introduction to basic algebra concepts and a review of arithmetic algorithms with an emphasis on problem solving.
-The major topics covered in this course are Numbers and Operations, Expressions & Properties, Equations & Inequalities, Functional Relationships and Ratios, Percent & Proportions.
+The major topics covered in this course are Numbers and Operations, Expressions and Properties, Equations and Inequalities, Functional Relationships and Ratios, Percent and Proportions.
 Students will learn to use formulas to solve a variety of math problems encompassing geometry, measurement probability, and statistics.
 Students will also be applying their learning to real life scenarios to solve problems.

 Prerequisites: Students must be fluent in the four basic operations- addition, subtraction, multiplication and division.
 They will need to show proficiency and have a thorough command of basic computation.
 In addition, a basic, introductory understanding and ability to work with fractions and decimals is required to solve equations and simplify expressions.
 If you are unsure about your child's readiness for this class, the instructor will recommend one or more practice platforms and/or assessments to confirm placement.